2024 United States presidential election in Georgia: Ballot access

 Votes for Claudia De la Cruz and Cornel West were not counted even though they appeared on the ballot.
 After an administrative law judge disqualified Claudia De la Cruz and Cornel West from the ballot due to their electors not registering in their own name, Secretary of State Brad Raffensperger overruled the judge on August 29, 2024.
 Republicans have been working to get West and De la Cruz on the ballot, while Democrats have been working to keep them off.
 If the ruling were upheld, it would be the first time since 1946 that more than four candidates would be on the ballot.
 On September 12, 2024, a judge disqualified both West and De la Cruz from running for president in Georgia.
 On September 25, the Georgia Supreme Court unanimously confirmed the ruling, keeping votes for De la Cruz and West from counting even though Raffensperger kept both on the ballot, saying there was not enough time to reprint the ballots.

 Election security

 In early 2023, Georgia's state legislature denied the Georgia Secretary of State's $25 million request to implement the 2022 security update for Dominion Voting Systems machines before the 2024 elections.
 However, QR codes will be eliminated by 2026 in favor of text the voter can read to ensure their ballot was marked correctly.
 Audits will be used to gauge how the machines are faring in 2024.

 As of October 2024, the Georgia State Election Board recommended that specific people serve as election monitors in Fulton County despite having no authority to make this recommendation.
 Each county decides who monitors each election precinct.

+As of the 28th of January 2026, the FBI is executing a search warrant at Fulton County elections office near Atlanta.
+An FBI spokesperson said agents were "executing a court authorized law enforcement action" at the county's main election office in Union City.